zalando/engineering-principles/README.md

 - should not provide a client library.
 The core API and its data model are expressed as REST and JSON.

 #### APIs
 Our APIs form the purest expression of what our systems do.
 But API design is hard work and takes time.
-We prefer peer-reviewed APIs which are designed in an "API First" way and developed outside code (using Swagger, for example), to avoid the complexity and cost of making big changes.
+We prefer peer-reviewed APIs which are designed in an "API First" way and developed outside code (using OpenAPI, for example), to avoid the complexity and cost of making big changes.
 We prefer ongoing documentation to be generated from the code itself.

 Our APIs need to last for a long time, so they must evolve in certain ways.
 Our APIs should all be similar in tone; we establish and agree to standards for how to do this.
 We will host API documentation for all our APIs in a central, searchable place.
 Documentation should always provide examples.

 Our APIs should obey [Postel's Law -— a.k.a. "the Robustness Principle"](https://en.wikipedia.org/wiki/Robustness_principle): Be conservative in what you send, be liberal in what you accept.
+APIs must be evolved without breaking any consumersF(.

 #### Some Good Reads:
 - [RESTful API Guidelines](https://zalando.github.io/restful-api-guidelines/TOC.html) by Zalando's API Guild